soifgo/soifgo/README.md

 Phone Sensor:

-In the Phone Sensor section, you can use the sensors inside the phone in SoifGo.
+In the Phone Sensor section, you can use the sensors inside the phone in soifdesign.
 These sensors work normally, and if you select the active options of these sensors, the program can use the values of these sensors.
 By enabling the Display Sensor Values option, you can see the values and addresses of these sensors.

 Preferably, these sensors are included in the ending addresses 991 to 994 so that buttons can read and display them through these addresses.
 The application of reading these sensors can lead to button effects.
 To read the sensors, just set the button behavior to the Bluetooth Receive mode and then enter the sensor address: